LeoVS09/k8s-cluster-bootstrap/README.md

 ### Access Logs

-Open explore tab in Grafana, abd swith Prometheus to Loki. on Log browser you can see posible valuues to search.
+Open explore tab in Grafana, abd swith Prometheus to Loki.
+On log browser you can see posible valuues to search.

+### Access Traces

+Open explore tab in Grafana, abd swith Prometheus to Tempo.